-To celebrate the Isle of Wight’s history in building Britain’s biggest space rocket “the Black Arrow” during the 1960’s, Wight Aviation Museum has created a full sized replica of the rocket, for display at the museum site.
+To celebrate the Isle of Wight’s history in building Britain’s biggest space rocket “the Black Arrow” during the 1960’s, the Wight Aviation Museum has created a full sized replica of the rocket, for display at the museum site.

 How the project started..

-The project was devised by Island based designer Rich Curtis who is a keen space rocket enthusiasts and wanted to celebrate the Isle of Wights incredible history in building Britain’s fasted vehicles, by creating a full size replica of the Black Arrow space rocket for public display.
+The project was devised by Island based designer and space technology fan Rich Curtis who wanted to celebrate the Isle of Wights history in building space rockets, by creating a full size replica of the Black Arrow for public display.

-The aim being to give real sense of the size of these impressive machines and to show what was achieved by Island workers in the past.
+The aim being to give the public a real sense of the size of these impressive machines and to show what was achieved by Island workers in the past.